Floorp-Projects/Floorp/devtools/server/docs/actor-e10s-handling.md

 * The DebuggerServer receives the `DebuggerServerConnection.setupInParent` request,
 * tries to load the required module,
 * tries to call the `module[setupParent]` function with the frame message manager and the prefix as parameters `{ mm, prefix }`,
-* the `setupParent` function then uses the mm to subscribe the messagemanager events,
+* the `setupParent` function then uses the mm to subscribe the message manager events,
-* the `setupParent` function also uses the DebuggerServer object to subscribe *once* to the `"disconnected-from-child:PREFIX"` event to unsubscribe from messagemanager events.
+* the `setupParent` function returns an object with `onDisconnected` and `onBrowserSwap` methods which the server can use to notify the module of various lifecycle events